-iPhone 13 and 13 Pro tips and tricks: 15 iOS 15 features to try - Pocket-lint
+iPhone 13 and 13 Pro tips and tricks: 15 features to try

 Another way you can do it is just opening the camera app and making sure you're in Photo mode.
 Now point at the text you want, or tap to focus on the text manually, and tap the live text icon in the corner.
 It will take a scan of the text, and you can now highlight text within popup image to share with someone.
 Copy and paste to wherever you want it.

-10 - Live text in a screen shot
+10 - Live text in a screenshot

 There is another way to use Live Text.
 With a screenshot.
 Take a screenshot and tap on it to open up the editor view.
-Tap on the markup/pen icon in the top and now tap the live text icon in the bottom corner.
-NOw you can drag to highlight the text you want to copy and paste it to any app you like.
+Tap on the markup/pen icon at the top and now tap the live text icon in the bottom corner.
+Now you can drag to highlight the text you want to copy and paste it to any app you like.

 11 - Focus mode

-Focus mode could easily be its in depth feature and video.
+Focus mode could easily be its in-depth feature and video.
 However, briefly, if you head to Settings > Focus you can create dedicated scenarios where only specific apps and people can interrupt you at specific times or locations.

 You can set up one scenario for Personal mode and another for Work mode.
 Going through the process might take a bit of time, but essentially just involves adding dedicated people who can contact you and choosing which apps to allow.
 It's really straightforward.

 Once that’s set up you can schedule when you want it to come on.
-Whether it’s time and date based or location based.
+Whether it’s time and date-based or location-based.
 You can even customise the home screens that appear during each focus time.

 12 - Limit the screen frame rate

-By default the iPhone 13 Pro and 13 Pro Max have their screens set to go to a maximum of 120Hz refresh rates.
+By default, the iPhone 13 Pro and 13 Pro Max have their screens set to go to a maximum of 120Hz refresh rates.
 If - for whatever reason - you would like to limit that you actually can, but you won't find it in the Display settings.
 Go to Settings > Accessibility > Motion.
 Now toggle on the "Limit Frame Rate" option, and it won't go over 60fps.

 13 - Create your own Photographic Style